Should You Buy Duplicate Guitar Pedals?Pedals At Dawn

 The above 2 conundra are perfect examples of why I created this website in the first place.
 I need to know what my options are to make informed choices while trying not to waste money.

-I’m not convinced that duplicate pedals are the answer long term for anything other than tuners and loopers; especially if the pedals in question are expensive.
+I’m not convinced that duplicate pedals are the answer long-term for anything other than tuners and loopers; especially if the pedals in question are expensive.
 As both of my amplifiers are very different, unfortunately not all pedals sound good through both of them.
-Plus I’m still trying to figure out a way to recombine my 2 pedalboards into 1 and run both my amps (one single channel and the other 2 channel with an FX loop) from it without having to swap cables.
-Maybe it’s possible with expensive gear I haven’t discovered yet.
+Plus I’m still trying to figure out a way to recombine my 2 pedalboards into 1 and run both my amps (one single channel and the other dual-channel with an FX loop) from it without having to swap cables.
+Maybe it’s possible with some expensive gear I haven’t discovered yet.
 Or maybe I should be happy that having 2 pedalboards means I get to own twice as many pedals.
 More is more after all.

 Leave a comment below if you have any duplicate pedals; I’d be genuinely interested in which pedals are worth duplicating and why.